 hamburger

-Project 75: Project 75i, 6 Submarine Names List, Project 75 UPSC
+Project 75: Project 75i, 6 Submarine Names List | Project 75 UPSC

-Updated on: May 10th, 2023
+Updated on: November 14th, 2023

 Project 75 is an ambitious plan proposed by the Government of India.
-India has been victim to enough invasions and colonizations to know the worth of freedom.
-However, being a country with such a strategic position and sharing its borders with rather hostile neighbors increases India’s warfare risks.
+India has been victim to enough invasions and colonization to know the worth of freedom.
+However, being a country with such a strategic position and sharing its borders with rather hostile neighbours increases India’s warfare risks.
 This is why the Indian Government has been elaborately scheming to prepare the Indian Navy with the best and the latest technologies.
 Project 75 and Project 75i of the Indian Navy aim to manufacture submarines with the latest technologies.

 Project 75